kireetikotturu/Interview-Notes/next js.md

 ---

-### Q6: What is the difference between client-side and server-side rendering?
+### Q6: What is the difference between Client-Side and Server-Side Rendering?
 | **Aspect**                           | **Client-Side Rendering (CSR)**                                        | **Server-Side Rendering (SSR)**                                    |
 | ------------------------------------ | ---------------------------------------------------------------------- | ------------------------------------------------------------------ |
 | **Where rendering happens**          | In the **browser (client)**                                            | On the **server** before sending to the browser                    |